 The heart of a financial model is business simulation.
 You build drivers, set assumptions, and watch changes flow through revenue, costs, and cash.

-- Runway’s approach: You build one base model with dimensions.
+- Runway’s approach: You build one base model with dimensional structure built in.
 No more tabs for every department or product.
 Add a "Department," "Product," or "Region" dimension and slice as needed.
 Formulas reference names, not cells, so they're easy to read:

 CAC = Marketing Spend / New Customers.
 To test ideas, create a scenario, a separate version of the model.
 You compare multiple scenarios instantly and see downstream impact right away. - Excel’s approach: You set up tables, write formulas with lots of cell references, and link tabs together.
 You can build driver-based models, but as things grow, tracing logic gets harder.
 Running scenarios means splitting files or making extra tabs.
 Comparison is manual or needs custom work.
 Power Pivot adds dimensions, but takes technical skill and still needs careful version management.